syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/globalization.md

 ---
 layout: post
 title: Globalization in  ##Platform_Name## Stepper control | Syncfusion
-description:  Checkout and learn about Globalization with ##Platform_Name## Stepper control of Syncfusion Essential JS 2 and more details.
+description:  Checkout and learn about Globalization with ##Platform_Name## Stepper control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
 control: Stepper
 publishingplatform: ##Platform_Name##